exercism/v3/languages/javascript/exercises/concept/array-destructuring/.docs/after.md

 const [...items, last] = [2, 4, 8, 16]
 ```

 When `...` appears on the right-hand side of an assignment, it's known as the `spread` operator.
 It expands an array into a list of elements.
+Unlike the rest element, it can appear anywhere in an array literal expression, and there can be more than one.

 ```javascript
 const oneToFive = [1, 2, 3, 4, 5]